by J. Clifford, C. Didinger * (12/19)

 - Lifestyle choices such as poor diet, lack of physical activity, obesity, tobacco, and alcohol use are all associated with an increased risk for cancer.

-- Consuming whole foods as part of a healthy diet, and controlling calorie intake, will help maintain a healthy weight and reduce the risk for cancer.
+- Obesity associates with cancer risk.
+Consuming whole foods as part of a healthy diet, controlling calorie intake, and being physically active will help maintain a healthy weight and reduce the risk for cancer.

 What is Cancer?